On the Complexity of Neural Computation in Superposition: Introduction

+Our lower bounds have important implications to the study of mechanistic interpretability.
+No prior evidence suggested that the number of features must be less than exponential in the number of neurons when using superposition.
+Our lower bounds on neurons imply the first subexponential upper bound on the number of features that can be computed.
+Specifically, for the problems we consider, a network (or network layer) with $n$ neurons can only compute $O(n^2 / \log n)$ output features.
+The lower bounds also contrast sharply with passive representation (encoding active features without computation), where techniques like the Johnson-Lindenstrauss Lemma \cite{johnsonlinden} or Bloom filters \cite{bloom,mitzsurvey} allow $n$ neurons to represent up to $2^{O(n)}$ features.
+Our results therefore show an exponential gap between the capacity for passive representation and active computation in superposition.

+The lower bounds also have implications for model compression, a topic of great interest given the memory limitations of today's GPUs \cite{hoefler2021sparsity}.
+Compression techniques used in practice include \textit{quantization} \cite{hoefler2021sparsity}, \textit{sparsity} \cite{LotteryHypothesis, hoefler2021sparsity}, and \textit{knowledge distillation} \cite{distilling}.
+Our lower bound establishes fundamental limits on the degree of compression these techniques can achieve without sacrificing computational accuracy.

+{\bf Upper Bounds:} We provide an explicit neural network construction for 2-AND$_{m,m'}$ and Neural Permutation using only $n = O(\sqrt{m'} \log m')$ neurons; given our lower bounds, this is within a $\sqrt{\log m'}$ factor of optimal.
+The network uses $O(m' \log^2 m')$ parameters, with an average description length of $O(1)$ bits each, matching the parameter description length lower bound within a $\log m'$ factor.
+This network computes the function exactly (error-free), uses only $O(1)$ layers, and instances can be chained for sequential computation (e.g., series of 2-AND operations).
+The construction assumes $O(1)$ input feature sparsity (an assumption also compatible with our lower bounds).
+To the best of our knowledge, this is the first provably correct algorithm for computing a non-trivial function wholly in superposition.

-We also introduce a concept closely related to feature sparsity, hinted at in \cite{chan2024superposition}, which we call \textit{ feature influence}: for a layer of the network, how many output features are impacted by a given input feature?
-We find that feature influence has a significant impact on what types of techniques are effective in computing in superposition, and for some functions, determines the ability to compute them in superposition at all.
-For the pairwise AND function, we show we can compute efficiently in superposition for any level of feature influence, but our main algorithm actually consists of three different techniques, and the pairwise ANDs are partitioned to divide the problem into pieces with similar feature influence.
+We also introduce {\em feature influence}, hinted at in \cite{chan2024superposition} and defined below, which measures how many output features an input affects.
+Feature influence has a significant impact on what techniques are effective in computing in superposition, and for some functions, determines the ability to compute them in superposition at all.
+Accounting for varying feature influence makes our 2-AND construction fairly involved.
+Our algorithm partitions the pairwise AND operations based on influence and applies one of three distinct techniques accordingly.

-One of the techniques we present applies to the low feature influence subset of ANDs being computed, specifically when no input influences more than $m'^{\,1/4}$ features.
-We consider this an important special case of the problem, since we expect that many real world models have low feature influence.
-Furthermore, the algorithm for this case introduces a general technique for computing in superposition, where inputs are routed to "computational channels" for each output, that are represented in superposition, and then computation is performed on those superposed channels.
-This technique may be of independent interest, and in fact, something like this may be happening in real neural networks.